 Your clients’ accounting dates are pulled through the Companies House integration and you can enter any others manually.
 When a task reaches its period end date, this will trigger the automatic request for that particular service.
 As well as controlling client emails, these dates manage your team’s daily task lists.

-Although this is all happening ‘behind the scenes’ while you get on with your work, AccountancyManager will automatically update progress in your task list.
+Although this is all happening ‘behind the scenes’ while you get on with your work, practice management software AccountancyManager will automatically update progress in your task list.

 Say goodbye to chasing clients